MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 MIDL 3.0's reference types are further divided into class types, interface types, and delegate types.

 Here's an overview of MIDL 3.0's type system.
+Unlike previous versions of MIDL, you can't use aliases for these types.

 <div class="mx-responsive-img">
 <table class="uwpd-top-aligned-table">